DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 1.27.3.
 ELB Advanced Features:
 - To enable IPv6 DNS resolution, you need to create a second DNS resource record so that the **ALIAS AAAA** record resolves to the load balancer along with the IPv4 record.
 - The X-Forwarded-For header, via the Proxy Protocol, is simply the idea for load balancers to forward the requester's IP address along with the actual request for information from the servers behind the LBs.
 Normally, the servers behind the LBs only see that the IP sending it traffic belongs to the Load Balancer.
 They usually have no idea about the true origin of the request as they only know about the computer (the LB) that asks them to do something.
 But sometimes we may want to route the original IP to the backend servers for specific use cases and have the LB’s IP address ignored.
 The X-Forwarded-For header makes this possible.
 - Sticky Sessions bind a given user to a specific instance throughout the duration of their stay on the application or website.
 This means all of their interactions with the application will be directed to the same host each time.
+Sticky sessions use a cooke named AWSALB (target info, encrypted cooike).
 If you need local disk for your application to work, sticky sessions are great as users are guaranteed consistent access to the same ephemeral storage on a particular instance.
 The downside of sticky sessions is that, if done improperly, it can defeat the purpose of load balancing.
 All traffic could hypothetically be bound to the same instance instead of being evenly distributed.
 - Path Patterns create a listener with rules to forward requests based on the URL path set within those user requests.
 This method, known as path-based routing, ensures that traffic can be specifically directed to multiple back-end services.
 For example, with Path Patterns you can route general requests to one target group and requests to render images to another target group.
 So the URL, “www.example.com/” will be forwarded to a server that is used for general content while “www.example.com/photos” will be forwarded to another server that renders images.